Sparking curiosity with non-fiction — NZCYA finalistsJune 29th, 2020 By Anne Dickson

 Things are so different today.
 The finalists for the Elsie Locke Non-fiction Award in this year's New Zealand Book Awards for Children and Young Adults are proof that we produce titles to a high standard, on a diverse range of subjects.

-This blog post is the third in a series reviewing books on the NZCYA shortlist in the run-up to the announcement of the award winners in August.
+This blog post is the third in a series reviewing books on the New Zealand Book Awards for Children and Young Adults (NZCYA) shortlist in the run-up to the announcement of the award winners on 12 August.

 Kuwi & Friends Māori Picture Dictionary